hashicorp/terraform-provider-google/website/docs/r/compute_resize_request.html.markdown

   The creation timestamp for this resize request in RFC3339 text format.

 * `state` -
-  [Output only] Current state of the request.
+  Current state of the request.

 * `status` -
-  [Output only] Status of the request.
+  Status of the request.
   Structure is [documented below](#nested_status).